English name

 Quassia - Quassiae - Cut

-Quassia, known in Surinamese as kwasibita, is the heartwood of the Quassia amara, a plant species from the Quassia genus within the Tree of Heaven family.
-This South American plant is often planted in the tropics for its use as a remedy for malaria.
+Bitterwood, known in Suriname as kwasibita, is the heartwood of Quassia amara, a plant species in the Quassia genus, belonging to the Simaroubaceae family.
+The plant is native to tropical South America.

-Quassia amara is a small, evergreen shrub found in tropical South America, particularly the Guianas, northern Brazil and Venezuela.
-The plant grows in the understory of the rainforest and its striking red flowers are pollinated by hummingbirds.
-Because of these beautiful flowers, the plant is also often planted for decorative purposes.
+Quassia amara is a small, evergreen shrub found in regions including the Guyanas, northern Brazil, and Venezuela.
+The plant grows primarily in the rainforest understory.
+Its striking bright red flowers, which are primarily pollinated by hummingbirds, are a striking feature.
+Because of these decorative flowers, the plant is also cultivated outside its natural habitat as an ornamental.

 €2.00